Lenalein2001/Stand-Support-tools/README.md

 ### If Windows blocks it

-- SmartScreen: click “More info” → “Run anyway”.
+- SmartScreen: “More info” → “Run anyway”.
-- “This file came from another computer”: Right‑click the file → Properties → check “Unblock” → OK.
+- “This file came from another computer”: Right‑click → Properties → check “Unblock” → OK.
-- Corporate policy blocking scripts: the launchers use `-ExecutionPolicy Bypass` for this run only.
-If still blocked, run as an administrator or contact IT.
+- Corporate policy: launchers use `-ExecutionPolicy Bypass` for this run only.
 If Windows Script Host (VBS) is disabled by policy, use the BAT launcher.

 ### What you’ll see

-- Header shows the active product (e.g., “ACTIVE PROTECTION: Avast …”).
+- Header shows the active product (e.g., “ACTIVE PROTECTION: …”).
-- Grid lists antivirus products with status: [ACTIVE], [PASSIVE], [DISABLED], [UNKNOWN].
+- Grid lists products with status: [ACTIVE], [PASSIVE], [DISABLED], [UNKNOWN].

-## DiagnosticsViewer

-A standalone web-based viewer for Stand diagnostics JSON files.

-### Requirements

-- Any modern web browser (Chrome, Firefox, Edge, Safari)
-- No installation or dependencies required

-### Usage

-1. Download the `DiagnosticsViewer` folder
-2. Open `DiagnosticsViewer/index.html` in your web browser
-3. Load a diagnostics JSON file using one of these methods:
-   - **From URL**: Paste the JSON file URL in the sidebar and click "Load JSON"
-   - **From local file**: Click "Choose File" and select your `.json` file

-### Features

-- View structured diagnostics data with collapsible sections
-- Automatic error detection with troubleshooting guidance
-- Support for remote URLs (Discord CDN, etc.)
-- Dark theme for comfortable viewing

-### Troubleshooting

-If you cannot load a remote URL, download the JSON file first and use the local file option instead.

 ### Notes

-- `av_searcher.bat` is a legacy script kept for reference.
-Prefer the PowerShell GUI (`AVSearcher/AVSearcher.ps1`) using `AVSearcher/Start-AVSearcher.vbs` (fully hidden).
-If VBS is disabled by policy, use `AVSearcher/Start-AVSearcher.bat`.
+- `av_searcher.bat` is legacy (reference only).
+Prefer the VBS launcher; use the BAT when VBS is disabled by policy.

+---

-### Folder structure
+## Folder structure

+- `DiagnosticsViewer/` — open `index.html` directly
 - `AVSearcher/AVSearcher.ps1` — main GUI script
 - `AVSearcher/Start-AVSearcher.vbs` — recommended one‑click launcher (hidden console)
 - `AVSearcher/Start-AVSearcher.bat` — fallback launcher (may briefly show a console)